How To Buy Crypto ETFs In Australia

 2. Futures ETFs

 Futures ETFs are a slightly different form of exchange-traded fund that isn’t backed by underlying assets.
 Rather, they are managed by a company that is actively exchanging various futures contracts.
 Although their methods are fundamentally different, futures ETFs will essentially try to mimic the actual price of an asset – much like spot ETFs.
-For example, an investor that purchased a Bitcoin futures ETF would actually be investing in derivative contracts based on BTC’s price action.
+For example, an investor who purchased a Bitcoin futures ETF would actually be investing in derivative contracts based on BTC’s price action.

 3. Blockchain Company ETFs

 The final option for Australian investors interested in ETFs is indices that track industry innovators.
-Also known as “pick and shovel” investing, these funds provide exposure to a range of companies in the blockchain industry, rather than the price of an actual coin.
+Also known as “pick and shovel” investing, these funds provide exposure to a range of companies in the blockchain industry rather than the price of an actual coin.
 The ETF might instead comprise mining corporations, fintech startups, or blockchain-as-a-service businesses.

 Interest in these businesses usually ebbs and flows similarly to the overall digital currency market, so large downturns (or rises) will likely be mirrored in the price action of these ETFs.
 That said, blockchain companies and individual cryptocurrencies aren’t always correlated, making these ETFs a solid way for bullish investors to diversify their portfolios.